-iViewer 4 is licenced on a per-device basis (per Apple device, Android Device etc).
+iViewer 4 and 5 are licenced on a per-device basis (per Apple device, Android Device etc).
 Our licensing system does not relate to your Apple ID, but instead uses a unique identifier for your device as the basis for the license.

 iViewer Lite is licenced by purchasing it directly from the Apple App Store, no other licensing is required.
 It can then be used on any device attached to the Apple ID that was used to make the purchase.
 Compare the versions of iViewer on our website.